-- This change of the new collection methodology has been rolled to the 91,000 households within the County with 12.5 million interactions per year on waste, this includes refuse, recycling, garden waste and nappy and hygiene collections. - Since the changes have come into force on the 23rd January 2023 we have received 503 complaints.
+- This change of the new collection methodology has been rolled to the 91,000 households within the County with 12.5 million interactions per year on waste, this includes refuse, recycling, garden waste and nappy and hygiene collections. - o Since the changes have come into force on the 23rd January 2023 we have received 503 complaints.
 This equates to 1.16% of domestic waste collections during service change. - As part of the new fleet to roll out the service change, we procured 23 new vehicles to undertake refuse and glass collections.
 As part of this procurement: - we have commissioned three electric RCV's which are being used in our frontline service in our challenging Carmarthenshire topography.
 This is the commencement of our commitment and drive to becoming a Net Zero Carbon Authority by 2030 and reaching our target of a 50% ULEV compliant fleet by April 2024. - We have commissioned a new depot at Cross Hands and recruited 47 new members of staff to roll out the first phase of the waste strategy. - To promote the Circular Economy, we have been developing partnership opportunities and supporting community networks, with a view to building capacity for new or expanded Circular Economy projects.
 Furthermore, we have implemented the following projects: - Canolfan Eto in June 22 at Nantycaws Recycling Facility - Commercial waste recycling centre in October 22 at Nantycaws Recycling Facility - We have steadily increased our customer base for Nappy Collection throughout implementation of the service this year.
 We currently have 7,140 customers and have diverted 779 tonnes of hygiene waste from black bags. - We have implemented an Absorbent Hygiene Product (AHP) Collection & Nappy Service collection service which has attracted 7,500 Customers. - We have increased our customer base for our seasonal Garden Waste collection by 20%, whilst retaining 96% of our existing customer base.
-94% Achieved from 94.5% Target
+94% Achieved from 94.5% Target - According to the 2022/23 National Survey for Wales results, 82% of Carmarthenshire respondents were satisfied with the recycling service in the county, this is an improvement on 82% in the last survey of 2018/19.
+Also, 74% of respondents agreed that they felt informed of the council's recycling service, 6th best in Wales, this is an improvement on the previous result of 61% and 21st position in Wales.

+Task & Finish Group:

+Environmental

+Enforcement

-Task & Finish Group: Environmental Enforcement "The Scrutiny Task and Finish Group has been working across various divisions to review the strategic approach to Fly-tipping in Carmarthenshire.
+"The Scrutiny Task and Finish Group has been working across various divisions to review the strategic approach to Fly-tipping in Carmarthenshire.
 This group is due to conclude and make recommendations and strategic plan to Cabinet in June 2023.
 In addition to this we have commenced a pilot of CCTV enforcement activity with hot spot locations identified and will report back in 2023/24"